 Werner Klemperer is conductor Otto Klemperer’s son.

-The cast are Ruth Roman as Ann Nicholson, Sterling Hayden as John Emmett, Werner Klemperer as Dr Simmons, Richard Gaines as Dean Brant, Charles Davis as Kirk, Jeanne Cooper as Helen Bethke, Peter Hansen as Karl Plesser, Karl Ludwig Lindt [Karl Lindt] as Kissel, John Mitchum as Deputy, and John Frederick [John Merrick] as Sheriff.
+The cast are Ruth Roman as Ann Nicholson, Sterling Hayden as John Emmett, Werner Klemperer as Dr Simmons, Richard Gaines as Dean Brant, Charles Davis as Kirk, Jeanne Cooper as Helen Bethke, Peter Hansen as Karl Plesser, Karl Ludwig Lindt [Karl Lindt] as Kissel, John Mitchum as Deputy, John Frederick [John Merrick] as Sheriff, and Ken Curtis as Agent Jim Anderson.

 Five Steps to Danger is directed by Henry S Kesler, runs 80 minutes, is made by Henry S Kesler Productions and Grand Productions, is released by United Artists, is written by Henry S Kesler, is shot in black and white by Kenneth Peach, is produced by Henry S Kesler. and is scored by Paul Sawtell